Games Design and Development BA (Hons)

 The common first year enables you to work alongside students doing similar courses to you, to widen your knowledge and exposure to other subject areas and professions.
 You will have the opportunity to collaborate with other students, so you can share your insights and experience which will help you to develop and learn.

-If you discover an interest in a specific subject you have studied, so upon successful completion of your first year, you could swap degrees with another course in your common first year (subject to meeting progression requirements).
+If you discover an interest in a specific subject you have studied, upon successful completion of your first year, you could swap degrees with another course in your common first year (subject to meeting progression requirements).
 Once you learn more about your industry, you’ll be more prepared and more clued up on how you may want to progress your education.

 Common first year courses:

-- Animation BA (Hons)
+• Animation BA (Hons)

-- Digital Media BA (Hons)
+• Digital Media BA (Hons)

-- Games Art BA (Hons)
+• Games Art BA (Hons)

-- Visual Effects (VFX) BA (Hons)
+• Visual Effects (VFX) BA (Hons)

 How you'll learn

-The teaching and learning on the BA (Hons) Games Design and Development course is predicated upon the general core principle of transforming you into innovative, creative, industry-ready, reflexive games designers over the course of study.
+The teaching and learning on the Games Design and Development BA (Hons) course is predicated upon the general core principle of transforming you into innovative, creative, industry-ready, reflexive games designers over the course of study.

-Teaching methods will include:
+Teaching methods may include:

 Teaching contact hours